amoghghadge/EdgeBridge/README.md

 The `-force_load` flag on the C++ archive ensures all symbols are included (LiteRT-LM uses static registration patterns that the linker would otherwise strip).
 The Rust archive is linked normally, which allows the linker to resolve only the symbols actually referenced — eliminating all 15,987 duplicates.

+This was the hardest part of the iOS integration.
+The LiteRT-LM build system is designed to produce a single linked binary or Android AAR, not a set of static archives for manual Xcode integration.
+Figuring out which objects belonged to C++ vs. Rust, and that they needed different linking strategies, required inspecting the Bazel build graph and the contents of each archive.

 #### Xcode Integration

 The final Xcode project configuration: